Nilan-Dinushka/google-design-clone/README.md

-"All product logos, designs, and trademarks, with the exception of the code, are copyrighted and belong to their respective owners"
+All product logos, designs, and trademarks, with the exception of the code, are copyrighted and belong to their respective owners

 This Respose for Dark Theme also